rocrill/velo_city/README.md

 ## Frameworks, libraries and programs used:

 * [Balsamiq](https://balsamiq.com/) - to create wireframes for the site as part of the project preparation.
-* [Google Fonts](https://fonts.google.com/) - to import the 'Bungee Shade' and 'Roboto Slab' fonts into the HTML file, which were then used throughout the site.
+* [Google Fonts](https://fonts.google.com/) - to import the 'Bodoni Moda' and 'Serif' fonts into the HTML file, which were then used throughout the site.
 * [Font Awesome](https://fontawesome.com/) - for icons which were added to the footer.
 * [Coolors](https://coolors.co/) - for an appropriate and attractive colour palette.
 * [Chrome DevTools](https://developer.chrome.com/docs/devtools/) - to inspect and debug the code through all stages of the development.